-Colin focuses on federal health care program payment and operational issues affecting stakeholders with concerns ranging from licensure and survey and certification issues to complex prospective payment system methodologies and coverage, coding and reimbursement strategies for new services and technologies.
+Colin Roskey focuses on federal health care program payment and operational issues affecting stakeholders with concerns ranging from licensure and survey and certification issues to complex prospective payment system methodologies and coverage, coding and reimbursement strategies for new services and technologies.
 He advises stakeholder sectors on novel and evolutionary payment systems changes affecting diverse sectors, including insurers, manufacturers, providers and suppliers at the Centers for Medicare and Medicaid Services (CMS).
 He also represents health care entities under investigation by congressional committees and other law enforcement agencies.

 Colin works regularly with clients to craft legislative and regulatory solutions to sophisticated operational and reimbursement problems in Medicare, Medicaid and Exchange-based insurance programs.
-He previously served as a health policy adviser and counsel to the United States Senate Committee on Finance where he worked on a small team responsible for policy development of major initiatives in Medicare, Medicaid and private insurance, including the creation and evolution of Medicare’s outpatient prescription drug program, or Part D. He also helped break new bipartisan health care coverage ground with the creation of the Health Care Tax Credit (HCTC), which launched new private coverage options for certain U.S. workers displaced by trade agreement outcomes.
+He previously served as a health policy adviser and counsel to the U.S. Senate Committee on Finance, where he worked on a small team responsible for policy development of major initiatives in Medicare, Medicaid and private insurance, including the creation and evolution of Medicare’s outpatient prescription drug program, or Part D. He also helped break new bipartisan health care coverage ground with the creation of the Health Care Tax Credit (HCTC), which launched new private coverage options for certain U.S. workers displaced by trade agreement outcomes.

-- Counsel to leading national association of home health and hospice providers, guiding and developing creative solutions for new regulatory requirements imposed by the ACA and implementing strategies to mitigate payment reductions mandated by the law.
+- Counsel to a leading national association of home health and hospice providers, guiding and developing creative solutions for new regulatory requirements imposed by the ACA and implementing strategies to mitigate payment reductions mandated by the law.

 - Counsel to the leading national manufacturer of device and diagnostic products focused on women’s health.